Hot Well Dunes

 Hot Well Dunes is a hot spring in the San Simeon Valley of Arizona, located on BLM land southeast of the town of Safford.

 Description

 Hot Well Dunes are a series of artesian hot spring wells that are surrounded by 2000 acres of open BLM land.
 Camping is permitted at the site for a maximum stay of two weeks.
 There are two main soaking pools surrounded by a low metal fence and gate, cement benches; pit toilets are available on site.
-The two main pools overlow into a large rock-lined pool, the temperature is lukewarm.
+The two main pools overflow into a large rock-lined pool, the temperature is lukewarm.
 The site is surrounded by desert views.
 There is no trash pick-up at the site, and all trash must be removed by visitors to the hot springs.
 There are also more primitive soaking areas on-site surrounded by cattails that also provide habitat for wildlife and fish.

 Location

 Hot Well Dunes are located on BLM land in a remote location the San Simon Valley, far away from any cities or towns.